fbpx

 Companion planting benefits:

-• Trap cropping: Using one plant to “capture” insects which are harmful to another plant.
+• Trap cropping: Use one plant to “capture” insects that are harmful to another plant. (see this post)

 • Nitrogen fixation: Plant legumes like beans, peas, and clover amid nitrogen-heavy feeders like corn or potatoes to restore nitrogen to the soil.
 Legumes derive their nitrogen from the air, not the soil.